 • Nebraska Scholar-Athlete Honor Roll (Fall 2012; Spring 2012, 2013)

-2013: Pat Kelly continued to excell as a sophomore, as he was a first-team All-Big Ten pick at second base by the league's coaches after being a second-team pick in 2012 • Led the team in hits with 85, while ranking third in batting average (.331), RBIs (33) and doubles (12) • Tied former first-team All-American John Cole (2001) for sixth in the single-season record book with 70 singles on the year • One of six players in program history to produce 70 of more singles in a single season, as school-record holder Francis Collins (86 in 1997) achieved the feat twice • Produced a team-high 175 assists on the year, tying him for sixth all-time in the Husker single-season record book with Chad Christensen (2011) • Delivered 24 multi-hit games on the year, incluing four games with three hits and three games with four hits • Tied Kash Kalkowski for second on the team with 10 multi-RBI games • Ended the season on a career-high 13-game hitting streak, topping his previous best of 12 games in 2012 • Earned Big Ten All-Tournament honors after going 10-for-27 in Minneapolis at Target Field • Hightlight of the tournament was was 2-for-5 performance in an elimination-game victory over Minnesota on May 24 with a double, home run and three RBIs • Produced three hits for the second-straight game with a 3-for-4 performance against Michigan on May 18, including his 10th double of the season • Came up a triple shy of the cycle in a 9-6 win over Michigan on May 17 • Singled, homered and doubled in his first three trips to the plate • Three-run homer came in the second inning, his first of the season • Ended the game 3-for-5 with three RBIs, two runs scored and a stolen base • Belted a two-out, two-RBI triple in the second inning against Michigan on May 16 • Was his first triple of 2013 and third of his career • Delivered his 17th multi-hit game of the year with two hits and a RBI in a 3-2 win over No. 16 Indiana on May 5 • Produced his third four-hit game of the year and fifth of his career in a 12-2 win at Purdue on April 21 • Scored a pair of runs for the ninth time in his career in a 3-0 win over No. 10 Arkansas on April 16 • Seventh double of the season in a 6-5 11-inning loss to Ohio State on April 13 • Walked in his first two at-bats against Ohio State on April 12 on eight straight balls • Was 0-9 in the series opener against Northwestern that lasted 16 innings, but then came back with a pair of four-hit games, including a four-RBI performance in the series finale to aid in a sweep of the Wildcats • Had just one hit in game two of a doubleheader with Illinois on March 23, but made the most of it as it was a two-out, two-RBI single the put Nebraska in front for good to its way to a 6-4 win • Had three hits for the second straight game, with two RBIs, in a 8-7 loss in game one of the doubleheader with Illinois • Produced his first three-hit performance of the year at Illinois on March 22, going 3-for-6 • Had six at-bats in a game for the first time in his career at No. 8 Cal St. Fullerton on March 19 • Produced his fifth multi-hit game of the year with a 2-for-4 game in second game of a doubleheader with Northern Colorado on March 6 • Saw his nine-game hitting streak come to an end in the first game of the doubleheader with Northern Colorado with and 0-5 performance • Struck out a career-high three times at No. 25 Texas on Feb.
+2013: Pat Kelly continued to excel as a sophomore, as he was a first-team All-Big Ten pick at second base by the league’s coaches after being a second-team pick in 2012 • Led the team in hits with 85, while ranking third in batting average (.331), RBIs (33) and doubles (12) • Tied former first-team All-American John Cole (2001) for sixth in the single-season record book with 70 singles on the year • One of six players in program history to produce 70 of more singles in a single season, as school-record holder Francis Collins (86 in 1997; 79 in 1996) achieved the feat twice • Produced a team-high 175 assists on the year, tying him for sixth all-time in the Husker single-season record book with Chad Christensen (2011) • Delivered 24 multi-hit games, including three games with four hits • Tied Kash Kalkowski for second on the team with 10 multi-RBI games • Ended the season on a career-high 13-game hitting streak, topping his previous best of 12 games in 2012 • Earned Big Ten All-Tournament honors after going 10-for-27 in Minneapolis at Target Field • Highlight of the tournament was 2-for-5 performance in an elimination-game victory over Minnesota on May 24 • Produced a double, home run and three RBIs • Came through with three hits for the second-straight game with a 3-for-4 performance against Michigan on May 18, including his 10th double of the season • Was a triple shy of the cycle in a 9-6 win over Michigan on May 17 • Singled, homered and doubled in his first three trips to the plate • Three-run homer came in the second inning, his first of the season • Ended the game 3-for-5 with three RBIs, two runs scored and a stolen base • Belted a two-out, two-RBI triple in the second inning against Michigan on May 16 • Was his first triple of 2013 and third of his career • Delivered his 17th multi-hit game of the year with two hits and an RBI in a 3-2 win over No. 16 Indiana on May 5 • Produced his third four-hit game of the year and fifth of his career in a 12-2 win at Purdue on April 21 • Scored a pair of runs for the ninth time in his career in a 3-0 win over No. 10 Arkansas on April 16 • Seventh double of the season came in a 6-5 11-inning loss to Ohio State on April 13 • Walked in his first two at-bats against Ohio State on April 12 on eight straight balls • Was 0-for-9 in the series opener against Northwestern that lasted 16 innings, but then came back with a pair of four-hit games, including a four-RBI performance in the series finale to aid in a sweep of the Wildcats • Had just one hit in game two of a doubleheader with Illinois on March 23, but made the most of it with a two-out, two-RBI single the put Nebraska in front for good on its way to a 6-4 win • Had three hits for the second straight game, with two RBIs, in an 8-7 loss in game one of the doubleheader with Illinois • Produced his first three-hit performance of the year at Illinois on March 22, going 3-for-6 • Had six at-bats in a game for the first time in his career at No. 8 Cal State Fullerton on March 19 • Produced his fifth multi-hit game of the year with a 2-for-4 game in the second game of a doubleheader with Northern Colorado on March 6 • Saw his nine-game hitting streak come to an end in the first game of the doubleheader with Northern Colorado with an 0-for-5 performance • Struck out a career-high three times at No. 25 Texas on Feb.
 22 • Was 2-for-4 at USC on Feb.
 17 with a double and a run scored • Tied a career high with two walks in the season opener at CSU Bakersfield, also doubled in the game.